ethouris/fmt/doc/tagged.rst

 it is present.
 The default is space.
-The ``fillzero`` defines the "0" be used (a dedicated tag is provided because this has its dedicated marker in the string formatting, as well as it's a known practice to use leading zeros in case of numbers formatted to the equal width.
-The parametrized ``fill`` tag allows to use any kind of filling.
+The ``fillzero`` defines the "0" be used (a dedicated tag is provided because this has its dedicated marker in the string formatting, as well as it's a known practice to use leading zeros in case of numbers formatted to the equal width).
+The parametrized ``fill`` tag allows to use any string for filling.
 The parameter uses the string view type.

 Numeric base tags: